Niemi Janne

-According to Section 132a of the Land Use and Construction Act (1999/126), building a geothermal system requires applying for a permit from the building control authority.
-A permit is required both for new construction and when changing the heating system of an existing building to geothermal heat.
-For some of the new sites, the permit for the construction of geothermal energy can be included as a separate measure in the site's building permit.
+According to Section 42 of the Construction Act, the construction of a geothermal heating system requires an application for a building permit from the building control authority.
+A permit is required both for new construction and when replacing the heating system of an existing building with geothermal heating.
+For some new projects, a permit for the construction of geothermal heating can be included as a separate measure in the project's construction permit.

-A license fee according to the valid building control fee is charged for the procedure permit.
-In the permit application and decision, the measures are presented to ensure that the work is risk-free and to prevent harm.
-Restrictions may be placed on the construction of a geothermal system in an important groundwater area, and the construction of the system also requires applying for a permit in accordance with the Water Act from the competent authority.
-A geothermal system cannot be built in the protected areas of water intakes and in their vicinity.
+A permit fee is charged for the construction permit in accordance with the current building control fee.
+The permit application and decision shall set out the measures to ensure that the work is risk-free and that no harm is caused.
+Restrictions may be imposed on the construction of a geothermal heating system in an important groundwater area, and the construction of the system also requires the application for a permit from the competent authority in accordance with the Water Act.
+A geothermal heating system cannot be built in or near the protection areas of water intakes.

 Anyone planning a geothermal system, especially an energy well, should consult the guide provided by the Ministry of the Environment on the subject.